 Best Graduation Gift Ideas 2026 — Tech & Gadgets They'll Actually Use

-Graduation gifts should set someone up for the next chapter of their life — not end up unused in a closet.
+Budget to Premium" class="internal-link">Graduation gifts should set someone up for the next chapter of their life — not end up unused in a closet.
 Technology gifts, when chosen well, become daily tools that graduates use for years.

 The problem: tech gifts are easy to get wrong.
 Gifting a laptop to someone who already has a laptop, or earbuds they already own, or a smart gadget that requires a specific ecosystem they're not in.